arjmandi/purple/README.md

 **Principle 1.** I define **intelligence** as a subjective and relative phenomena.
 It's our perception of intelligence that matters.
 The base idea comes from the Turing test.
 I expand that definition to a broader one: A system is intelligent if we **perceive** intelligence from it.

-Alternatively: A system is not inherently intelligent, it's intelligent if we sense it's intelligent.
+Alternatively: A system is not inherently intelligent, it's intelligent if we sense its intelligence.

 **Principle 2.** Explainability: Designing AGI is by itself hard and embedding explainability from the beginning adds unnecessary complexity.
 The fact that we humans, as a benchmark of intelligence, struggles to explain why we do something is the core of this unnecessary complexity.